source-academy/c-slang/README.md

 ## Build Instructions

 1. Ensure you are in the root of the repository
-2. Install the c-viz submodule with `git submodule --update init`
+2. Install the c-viz submodule with `git submodule update --init`
 3. Run `yarn install` to install dependencies
 4. Run `yarn install-all` to install all dependencies of subprojects
 5. Run `yarn build` to build the project